Discrete Latent Structure in Neural Networks: Latent Representations

 This resembles the pipeline approach, but now we aim to train $\zparam$ and $\yparam$ jointly using gradient methods.
 Depending on how $\hat{z}$ is constructed, we may have an end-to-end differentiable relaxed model (\cref{chapter:relax}) or a discrete model optimized with surrogate gradient heuristics (\cref{chapter:surrogate}).
-Both cases will require further assumptions compared to the pipeline approach with frozen $\zparam$.
+Both cases will require further assumptions compared to the pipeline approach with frozen $\zparam$, but require no supervision on \(z\).

-\paragraph{Probabilistic latent variables.} Alternatively, we can gain expressivity by modelling latent representations as \textbf{random variables} whose distribution is induced by the encoder $f$.
-Notationally, we define a \rv $\var{Z}$ taking values $z \in \cZ$, with distribution $\Pr(\var{Z}=z \mid x;~\zparam)$ parametrized in some way using $f$ (\eg, $\Pr(z\mid x) \propto \exp f(x, z)$.)
+\paragraph{Probabilistic latent variables.} Alternatively, we can gain expressiveness by modelling latent representations as \textbf{random variables} whose distribution is induced by the encoder $f$.
+Notationally, we define a \rv $\var{Z}$ taking values $z \in \cZ$, with distribution $\Pr(\var{Z}=z \mid x;~\zparam)$ parametrized in some way using $f$ (\eg, $\Pr(z\mid x;~\zparam) \propto \exp f(x, z;~\zparam)$.)
 Then, the end-to-end model will consider not a single value of $z$ but the expectation over all possible values $z \in \cZ$:

 The expected loss depends on both $\zparam$ and $\yparam$, and so provides a learning signal to both the encoder and the downstream model.
 In particular, some choices of $g$ can correspond to a probabilistic treatment of $\var{Y}$ as well, making this strategy interesting for generative modelling.
 We study methods for probabilistic latent variables in \cref{chapter:expectation}.
 Broadly speaking, these methods tend to require fewer assumptions compared to deterministic ones, but come at a higher computational cost.